magnolia-cms/magnetic-saas/README.md

 Because it is a static site, the site must be rebuilt when content is changed.
 This is done via a Magnolia webhook whenever content is published.

 See the `light-modules/saas-demo/webhooks` directory.

+## Product Pages - Using Content-Types Only

+There are two routes which demonstrate consuming content from the Content-Type-Based-App "Watches", without using the Pages App at all.

+- *Product List*: /ct-only Displays all of the watches under the root folder with the name stored in `NEXT_PUBLIC_MGNL_APP_BASE` (Typically  /rethink, or /franklin)
+- *Product Detail*: /watches/[Path of watch] ie : http://localhost:3000/watches/Trifecta

+Note: To be clear - this feature depends on the name of the root folder in the `Watches` app to match the configured environment variable.